jshgit/Coursera-Capstone-Project/README.md

-# testrepo
+# Coursera repository
-this is to complete Data Science Coursera module 10
+This is crteated to store files associated with the IBM Data Science Coursera module 10